0xShun/0xShun/README.md

 🗨️ An undergrad student who is passionate about tech and curious on how systems work.
-Focusing on  Data Science, Data Engineering, Reverse Engineering and Threat Intelligence.
+Focusing on  Data Analytcs, Data Engineering, Reverse Engineering and Threat Intelligence.

 📌 LF other nerds who are interested in collaborating on a research project or software project.
 Contact me if you'd like to discover something together :>